CrzPhil/x86_AdventOfCode2022/README.md

 Why you ask?
 ![Why we do it](./speeeeeed.png)

-Just look at all those milliseconds saved.
+Just look at all those nanoseconds saved.
 Nice.